Andreas-Menzel/ContinuousSpeedTest/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit -i INTERVAL, --interval INTERVAL
                         Testing interval in seconds.
 Make sure that the interval is not shorter than the time needed for testing. (default: 60)
   -d DURATION, --duration DURATION
                         Duration of the entire test runs.
 The script will automatically end after this duration.
 Set to <= 0 for infinite. (default: 0)
   -l LOG_FILE, --log_file LOG_FILE
                         Filename for the log-file.
 NOTE: A similar filename will be chosen if a file with this name already exists.
+  -no, --no_overwrite   Set this flag to automatically select a similar log-
+                        filename, so a potentially already existing file will not be overwritten.

 Default location of the log-file:
     A .csv-file will be created, which will contain all logged information.